Level Set Teleportation: An Optimization Perspective: LEVEL SET TELEPORTATION

 \end{definition}

-Hessian stability holds for a variety of problems, including logistic regression \citep{bach2010self}.
-Choosing \( \calQ = \calS_0\) and using \cref{lemma:diameter-bound}, we see that Hessian stability holds between every pair of iterates \( (\wkk, \wk^+) \).
-As a result, \( \nabla^2 f(\wk^+) \grad(\wk^+) \neq 0 \) and so \cref{eq:newton-direction} implies the Newton and gradient directions are collinear after teleportation.
-In particular, this means the first step of GD after teleporting obtains a fast linear rate of convergence. \begin{restatable}{lemma}{stabilityTeleportProgress} Suppose \( f \) is \( L \)-smooth, convex, and satisfies Hessian stability on \( \calS_0 \).
-Then the first step of GD after teleporting with step-size \( \eta < \frac{2}{L \tL} \) makes linear progress as
+Hessian stability holds for many problems, including logistic regression \citep{bach2010self}.
+Choosing \( \calQ = \calS_0\) and using \cref{lemma:diameter-bound}, shows that Hessian stability holds at every pair \( (\wkk, \wk^+) \).
+As a result, \( \nabla^2 f(\wk^+) \grad(\wk^+) \neq 0 \) and \cref{eq:newton-direction} implies the Newton and gradient directions are collinear.
+In particular, this means the first step of GD after teleporting obtains a linear rate. \begin{restatable}{lemma}{stabilityTeleportProgress} Suppose \( f \) is \( L \)-smooth, convex, and satisfies Hessian stability on \( \calS_0 \).
+Then the first step of GD after teleporting with step-size \( \eta < 2 / L \tL \) makes linear progress as